Travel to Ireland: Your Travel Guide

 We didn’t have to exchange euros for pounds in our Northern Ireland days.
 Just look a little more when it comes to parking the van.

-If you go to the center of Belfast, my recommendation is that you park in the car park next to the cathedral, they accept credit cards.
+If you go to the center of Belfast, I recommend that you park in the car park next to the cathedral, they accept credit cards.

 How to Get to Ireland